GaetanoCausio/AssemblerOnMac/ASSEMBLER.md

 Also note that instructions may be suffixed based on your target architecture:

 `movq` for 64bit architecture
-`movl` or `mov` for 32bit architecture
+`movl` for 32bit architecture
 `movw` for 16bit architecture

+When not specified as in `mov` it is automatically inferred from the type of registers used in the operation.

 ## Stack Layout

 It is very important to understand how the stack memory works to be able to properly code in assembly.
-The stack is used when parameters are passed to your program or when you call a subroutine.
-By using `push` you can add data to the stack, while using `pop` gets data from the stack.
-You can also directly access the stack as the `%esp` register is actually a pointer to the stack itself.
-Once a program is started or control is given to a subroutine `%esp` always point to the return address.
+The stack is used when parameters are passed to your program or when you call a function.
+By using `push` you can add data to the stack, while using `pop` gets data out from the stack.
+You can also directly access the stack by using the `%esp` register, which is actually a pointer to the stack itself.

+Once a program is started or control is given to a function `%esp` always point to the return address.
 When parameters are used the stack will point to the total number of arguments and to the location in memory where these arguments are stored to.
-Therefore a standard stack layout is as follow:
+Therefore a standard stack layout can be represented as follow:

 ```asm
 (%esp)    -> return address